 - 17. The ILAAP shall be subject to regular internal review.
-Both qualitative and quantitative aspects, including, for example the use of ILAAP outcomes, the stress-testing framework, risk capture, and the data aggregation process, are expected to be considered by this regular internal review, including proportionate validation processes for internal risk quantification methodologies used. - 18.
-The ECB expects a defined process to be in place in order to ensure proactive adjustment of the ILAAP to any material changes that occur, such as entering new markets, providing new services, offering new products, or changes in the structure of the group or financial conglomerate. - 19.
-ILAAP outcomes and assumptions are expected to be subject to adequate back-testing and performance measurement, covering, for example, liquidity planning, scenarios, and risk quantification.
+This regular internal review is expected by the ECB to cover both qualitative and quantitative aspects, including, for example the use of ILAAP outcomes, the stress-testing framework, risk capture, and the data aggregation process, including proportionate validation processes for internal risk quantification methodologies used. - 18.
+For this purpose, the institution is expected to have in place adequate policies and processes for internal reviews.
+The reviews are expected to be conducted by the three lines of defence, consisting of the business lines and the independent internal control functions (risk management, compliance and internal audit), in accordance with their respective roles and responsibilities 10. - 19.
+The ECB expects a defined process to be in place in order to ensure proactive adjustment of the ILAAP to any material changes that occur, such as entering new markets, providing new services, offering new products, or changes in the structure of the group11 or financial conglomerate. - 20.
+ILAAP outcomes and assumptions are expected to be subject to adequate internal review, covering, for example, liquidity planning, scenarios, and risk quantification.
+The extent to which this challenge is expected to be quantitative as opposed to qualitative depends on the nature of the element assessed.
+This review is expected to take due account of the limits and constraints arising from